roycuadra/IoT-based-flood-detection-system/README.md

 Always use certified and government-approved flood detection/alert systems in real-world applications.

-The creators are not responsible for any damage, loss, or injury that may result from the use of this project.
+The Author are not responsible for any damage, loss, or injury that may result from the use of this project.

 ---